owenmccomas/fancy-financey/README.md

 Please read our contributing guidelines before submitting pull requests.

-For more detailed information about the project, please refer to the documentation or contact the development team.
+For more detailed information about the project, please refer to the documentation or me.